hotfix-houdini/block-party/README.md

 # Blocks
 ### BeamBlock
-Inspired by Apache Beam, BeamBlock lets you group an incoming stream into time windows, and then aggregate each item wihtin a window into an arbitrary accumulator.
+Inspired by Apache Beam, BeamBlock lets you group an incoming stream into time windows, and then aggregate each item within a window into an arbitrary accumulator.
 Downstream blocks will receive these windowed accumulators.

 Conceptual Example:
 ```txt